plumed-testcenter/plumed-testcenter/pages/engforce.md

 RESTRAINT AT=0.0 ARG=e SLOPE=0.21
 ```

-When forces are passed correctly the time series of the energies from these two calculations should be identical.
-An NPT version of this calculation
+In other words, when forces are passed correctly the time series of the energies from the first and third of these calculations should be identical.

+To determine if PLUMED passes this test we calculate the difference between the time series that were observed in the first and third simulations described above.
+We then divide this by the difference between the first and second time series.

-is performed as well as an NVT calculation if the virial is passed to PLUMED.
+An NPT version of this calculation is performed as well as an NVT calculation if the virial is passed to PLUMED.

 # Trajectories

 # Results

-The table below contains the PLUMED outputs from the two calculations described above.
+The table below contains the PLUMED outputs from the first and third of the calculations described above in its first two columns.
+The third columns is the difference between the results that were obtained in these two simulations divided by the difference between the results for the first and second simulation.
-If the PLUMED interface is working correctly these two sets of numbers should be identical.
+If the PLUMED interface is working correctly the first two sets of numbers should be identical and the third should be close to zero.